 The first thing to keep in mind is that nothing will grow until the soil is sufficiently warm.
 For this reason, it's best to construct your low tunnel a few weeks before you plan on using it (or put it up in the fall, so it's already in place when you want to grow early season crops.)

-Most cool season vegetable seeds, such as lettuce and spinach, need the soil temperature to be around 40 degrees Fahrenheit for germination.
+Most cool-season vegetable seeds, such as lettuce and spinach, need the soil temperature to be around 40 F for germination.
 You can purchase a soil thermometer, but if you have a meat thermometer in your kitchen, that will work well, too.
 Simply stick the thermometer about two inches into the soil to determine whether it's warm enough or not.

 Keeping Low Tunnels Warm